-- 8.1 Water tariffs will be internally regulated in terms of this policy, and more comprehensively structured and measured in terms of the Water and Sewerage Tariff Policy if approved and applicable, the Water & Sewerage by-laws, and the approved municipal tariff schedule. - 8.2 The categories of water consumers as set out below shall be charged at the applicable tariffs, as approved by the council in each annual budget. - 8.3 Tariff adjustments shall be effective from 1 July each year. - 8.4 Because water is a scarce national resource, and this municipality is committed to the prudent conservation of such resources, the tariff levied for domestic consumption of water shall escalate according to the volume of water consumed. - 8.5 Categories of consumption and charges shall be: - 8.5.1 All domestic water consumers registered and approved as indigents with the municipality shall receive free the first 6 (six) kl of water consumed per month.
-Thereafter a stepped tariff per kl as determined by the council from time to time shall be applicable on metered water consumption. - 8.5.2 The tariff for domestic consumption shall be based on monthly consumption per the following sliding scales: (ii) From 1kilolitre (kl) to 6 kilolitres(kl) free only for approved indigents, (ii) more than 6 kl but not more than 15 kl, (iii)

-more than 15 kl but not more than 30 kl, (iv) more than 30 kl but not more than 45kl, (v) more than 45kl but not more than 60kl, (vi) 61kl and above.
+8.1 Water tariffs will be regulated in terms of this policy approved by Rand Water, and more comprehensively structured and measured in terms of the Water and

+Sewerage Tariff Policy if approved and applicable, the Water & Sewerage by-laws, and the approved municipal tariff schedule.

+8.2 The categories of water consumers as set out below shall be charged at the applicable tariffs, as approved by the council in each annual budget.

+8.3 Tariff adjustments shall be effective from 1 July each year.

+8.4 Because water is a scarce national resource, and this municipality is committed to the prudent conservation of such resources, the tariff levied for domestic consumption of water shall escalate according to the volume of water consumed.

+8.5 Categories of consumption and charges shall be:

+- 8.5.1 All domestic water consumers registered and approved as indigents with the municipality shall receive free the first 6 (six) kl of water consumed per month.
+Thereafter a stepped tariff per kl as determined by the council from time to time shall be applicable on metered water consumption. - 8.5.2.1 The tariff for domestic consumption shall be based on monthly consumption per the following sliding scales: - (i) From 1kilolitre (kl) to 6 kilolitres(kl) free only for approved indigents, - (ii) more than 6 kl but not more than 15 kl, - (iii) more than 15 kl but not more than 30 kl, - (iv) more than 30 kl but not more than 45kl, - (v) more than 45kl but not more than 60kl, - (vi) 61kl and above.

-- 8.5.3 Tariffs for non-domestic consumption shall be based on kl consumed, per volume of consumption concerned unless otherwise determined as per the approved schedule of tariffs and such consumption may also be based on a sliding scale. - 8.6 All water consumers shall have their tariffs revised and approved annually by Council and the revised tariffs shall be effective from 1 July each year. - 8.7 A basic charge per water meter, as determined by the council from time to time, shall be charged on all water consumers, except registered indigents and consumers using prepaid meters.
+- 8.5.2.2 The tariff for business and industrial consumers consumption shall be based on monthly consumption per the following sliding scales: - (vii) 0-500kl - (viii) 500kl + above - 8.6 Tariffs for non-domestic consumption shall be based on kl consumed, per volume of consumption concerned unless otherwise determined as per the approved schedule of tariffs and such consumption may also be based on a sliding scale. - 8.7 All water consumers shall have their tariffs revised and approved annually by Rand water and the revised tariffs shall be effective from 1 July each year. - 8.8 Tariff schedules for all different classes of consumers will form part of these policy.